KrzysztofWieckowski/SampleWorks/README.md

 - A Page Object Model which performs sample end-to-end test on udemy.com.

 **Sample_TEST_emailservice_wp.pl**
-- Removes Spam and empties the Trash in wp.pl email service.
+- Removes Spam and empties Trash in wp.pl email service.

 **Length_Modifier_By_Number**
 - Length_Modifier_By_Number.